AdobeDocs/workfront.en/help/quicksilver/wf-api/general/api-basics.md

 The object type is case insensitive and can be either the abbreviated ObjCode (such as&nbsp;proj) or the alternate object name (project).

-For a list of valid ObjCodes, see&nbsp; [API Explorer](../../wf-api/general/api-explorer.md).
+For a list of objects, valid ObjCodes, and object fields, see&nbsp; [API Explorer](../../wf-api/general/api-explorer.md).

+>[!NOTE]
+>
+>In the context of the Workfront API, a custom form is a `Category` object, and a custom field is a `Parameter` object.

 ### Operations